iamArvy/portfolio/content/projects/leenkonnect.md

 ## 🌟 Overview

-Leenkonnect is a full‑stack web platform that provides IT consultation services alongside an integrated e‑commerce experience.
+Leenkonnect is a full-stack web platform that provides IT consultation services alongside an integrated e-commerce experience.
 The application enables users to explore IT services, book expert consultations, purchase products, and consume technical content through a unified interface.
-Built with Nuxt.js and Vue 3, it leverages server‑side rendering for performance, SEO, and a smooth user experience.
+Built with Nuxt.js and Vue 3, it leverages server-side rendering for performance, SEO, and a smooth user experience.

 ---

 ## 🚀 Key Features

-* Secure user authentication with email verification and two‑factor authentication
+* Secure user authentication with email verification and two-factor authentication
-* Full e‑commerce workflow including product catalog, filtering, cart, and checkout
+* Full e-commerce workflow including product catalog, filtering, cart, and checkout
 * IT consultation booking with intuitive scheduling flow
 * Dynamic blog system with categories and detailed posts
 * Service showcase highlighting IT offerings and capabilities
 * Client testimonials and social proof
-* Responsive, mobile‑first UI
+* Responsive, mobile-first UI
 * Paystack integration for secure payments

 ---